iiitv/hackiiitv20-submissions/team#20-5/readme.md

 cd INSTALLATION_PATH
 ```
 4. Clone this repository `git clone https://github.com/Abhinav1299/hackiiitv20-submissions/tree/team%2320`
-or u can download and extact the zip file.
+or you can download and extact the zip file.

 5. Move to the project directory
 ```sh